 Challenges with Manual Accounts Payable Processes

 1. Manual Data Entry Mistakes

-No matter how reliable your workforce is, occasionally there will be cases of human error.
+No matter how reliable your workforce is, occasionally, there will be cases of human error.
 If you’re still relying on manual accounts payable processes, you may find that there are more errors in your data than you think.
-This can lead to underpaid invoices, overpaid invoices, and a host of other problems that could lead to substantial financial trouble for your business down the road.
+This can lead to underpaid or even overpaid invoices and a host of other problems that could lead to substantial financial trouble for your business down the road.
 Manual data entry also sucks down resources across your company that can be used for other tasks.

-Automating this process to use scanning and other data entry tools can prevent you from sacrificing both time and money.
+Accounts payable process automation uses scanning and other data entry tools to prevent you from sacrificing both time and money.
 Adding a technical layer to the process removes the need for someone to check over manual data entry and decreases the likelihood of mistakes.

 2. Inability to Manage and Store Information

 You go through a lot of data in the accounts payable department every day.
 There are invoices, bills, and a wide range of documents that need to be consulted again later.
 Manually storing and tracking these documents is challenging and overwhelming.
 How is all that vital information stored at your company?
 How do you access it when you need to look back at past information?
-In a recent Levvel Research survey, AP staff listed receiving invoices in paper format and misplacing invoices as two of the top four challenges in their AP process.
+In a Levvel Research survey, AP staff listed manual data entry and inefficient processes as two of the top accounts payable challenges.

 If your business doesn’t have a solid information management system in place for your accounts payable data, you may find yourself struggling to put together simple reports or to double-check vital information.
 As a result, it may take both time and resources that you don’t have.
 Instead, your organization needs to digitize data management to ensure efficient and compliant document management.
 Enterprise Content Management (ECM) platforms enable organizations to index and categorize documents during the capture process so they are easily searchable.